Igor-Ratajczak/PolGla-Latin-Glagolitic-Translator/README.md

 # English

-A translator that will allow you to write down any text in the Glagolitic alphabet and read it.
+A translator that will allow you to write any text from the Latin alphabet into the Glagolitic alphabet and read it.

 ## Functions